Create-With-Code-Master/1.4-Step-Into-The-Driver-Seat/docs/instructions.md

 <p><details><summary>After watching each video, do the steps in Unity.</summary>

-If necessary refer to your notes (update them if you find yourself stuck).
-You can use the abreviated steps below each video for cues on what to do.
+<p>If necessary refer to your notes (update them if you find yourself stuck).
+You can use the abreviated steps below each video for cues on what to do.</p>

 </details>